sricheta92/sp18-202-avengers/Week1Srum.md

 #### Mangesh Tak
 * What I did yesterday -  Learened about proxy design pattern
 * What I will do today - Developing levels
 * Blocker - No

+#### Huy Vo
+* What I did yesterday -  Learened about composite pattern
+* What I will do today - Developed level 1
+* Blocker - Integration of levels

+#### Kalikalyan
+* What I did yesterday -  Learned about decorator pattern
+* What I will do today - Designed structure of game
+* Blocker - No

 # Day 11 - 17th April